BellevilleYouthCentre/BYC/README.md

 ## YOUTH CENTRE HOURS:

-3:00 - 6:00 PM: MONDAY TO FRIDAY
+3:00 - 6:00 PM: Monday to Friday

-AGES 12-18 CAN REGISTER TO BE MEMBERS
+Ages 12 - 18 can register to become members